Assessment for Learning

 |The child uses more than one type of material and process to produce a piece of art with teacher help.
 He/she may need help to choose the materials and processes for his/her work, e.g. suitable materials to make a collage, etc.||The child chooses more than one type of material and process and successfully produces a piece of art.
 The child understands that materials are suited to different processes and chooses accordingly, with some help from the teacher.||The child uses a variety of materials and processes in his/her work with success.
 The child understands that materials are suitable for different processes and chooses accordingly.
 The child needs little or no direction from the teacher.|

-The AfL Programme provides the same performance descriptors for children, written in language that’s easy for them to read and follow.
-These children’s rubrics help children take an active role in the assessment of their own learning and that of their peers.
+The IPC AfL Programme provides the same success criteria for children, written in language that’s easy for them to read and follow.
+These children’s rubrics help children take an active role in the assessment of their own learning and in setting next steps for improvement.

 |I’m Getting Used to it||I’m Getting Better||I’m Really Getting it|